Curiosity-Ai-BV/Curiosity-Transcripts/README.md

 ## Local Setup

-Prerequisites:
+Additional prerequisites and command details:

 - Rust toolchain with `cargo` installed. `rustup` is the usual install path.
-- Node.js and npm for the desktop frontend.
+- Node.js 22 and npm for the desktop frontend.
+CI uses Node.js 22.
-- macOS for real microphone and ScreenCaptureKit desktop capture checks.
+- macOS for real microphone and ScreenCaptureKit desktop capture checks and installer builds.
 - CMake for default desktop builds, because they include the native `whisper-rs` backend.
 If `cmake` is missing, the native `whisper-rs-sys` build fails before local Whisper can be verified.